Summary Findings

 Recent Historical Overview

 Between the 1970s and early 2000s, food-at-home prices and food-away-from-home prices increased at similar rates.
-However, between 2009 and 2019, their growth rates diverged; while food-at-home prices deflated in 2016 and 2017, monthly food-away-from-home prices rose consistently.
+However, between 2009 and 2019, their growth rates diverged: while food-at-home prices deflated in 2016 and 2017, monthly food-away-from-home prices rose consistently.
 Differences between the costs of serving prepared food at restaurants and retailing food in supermarkets and grocery stores partly explain this difference.

 In 2020, food-at-home prices increased 3.5 percent and food-away-from-home prices increased 3.4 percent.
-This convergence was largely driven by a rapid increase in food-at-home prices following the onset of the Coronavirus (COVID-19) pandemic, particularly for meats and poultry, while food-away-from-home price inflation remained similar to its 2019 inflation rate.
+This convergence was largely driven by a rapid increase in food-at-home prices following the onset of the Coronavirus (COVID-19) pandemic, particularly for meats and poultry, while food-away-from-home price inflation remained similar to its 2019 rate.
 In 2021, all food prices increased 3.9 percent as prices began accelerating in the second-half of the year.
 No food categories tracked by the U.S. Department of Agriculture (USDA), Economic Research Service (ERS) decreased in price in 2021 compared with their prices in 2020.

-In 2022, food prices increased by 9.9 percent, faster than any year since 1979.
+In 2022, food prices increased by 9.9 percent, faster than in any year since 1979.
 Food-at-home prices increased by 11.4 percent, while food-away-from-home prices increased by 7.7 percent.
 Food prices rose partly due to a Highly Pathogenic Avian Influenza (HPAI) outbreak that affected egg and poultry prices, along with the conflict in Ukraine, which compounded other economy-wide inflationary pressures such as high energy costs.
 All food price categories increased by more than 5 percent, and all food categories grew faster than their historical average rate.

 In 2023, food prices increased by 5.8 percent.
 Food price growth slowed in 2023 as economy-wide inflationary pressures, supply chain issues, and wholesale food prices eased from 2022.
 Food-at-home prices increased by 5.0 percent, and food-away-from-home prices increased by 7.1 percent.
 While prices increased for all food categories except for pork, prices grew more slowly in 2023 than in 2022 for all categories.